The dwell time report gives a breakdown of the estimated length of time visitors spend in a location or set of locations.

 Whether inner or outer is more accurate depends on the store type.
 If the shopper uses the device a lot while traveling to the store but not so much in the store, the outer dwell is probably more accurate.
 If the shopper uses the device a lot while in the store, the inner is more accurate.

-Most mobile data is intermittent in nature.
+Most Human Movement Data is intermittent in nature.
 Even data collected in the background can exhibit intermittency as users turn location services on/off for battery purposes, or enter airplane mode, etc. Additionally, many apps collect location data on an interval, often set to 10mins.
 For short visits, like to convenience stores, it's entirely possible even with background SDKs that entire visits are missed.

 Chart of inner and outer dwell times for various brands.